revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Spring JDBC.md

 <blockquote>

-- While using Declarative Transaction management we can provide isolation & propogation attributes which serves below purpose:
+- While using Declarative Transaction management we can provide isolation & propagation attributes which serve below purpose:
     - `Isolation`: The degree to which this transaction is isolated from the work of other transactions.
 For example, can this transaction see uncommitted writes from other transactions?
     - `Propagation`: Typically, all code within a transaction scope runs in that transaction.
-However, you can specify the behavior if a transactional method is run when a transaction context already exists.
-For example, code can continue running in the existing transaction (the common case), or the existing transaction can be suspended and a new transaction created.
+However, you can specify the behaviour if a transactional method is run when a transaction context already exists.
+For example, code can continue running in the existing transaction (the common case), or the existing transaction can be suspended, and a new transaction created.

 </blockquote>

 </details>

 ---
-10. What configurations does `Spring JDBC` & developer need to perform in application?
+10. What configurations do `Spring JDBC` & developer need to perform in the application?

 ![Medium](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Medium%20(2).svg)